+So now you know how the commands COMMIT, ROLLBACK and SAVEPOINT works.

 Using GRANT and REVOKE

 Data Control Language(DCL) is used to control privileges in Database.
 To perform any operation in the database, such as for creating tables, sequences or views, a user needs privileges.
 Privileges are of two types,